muntasir-mahdi/muntasir-mahdi.github.io/_projects/NbN_Resonators.md

 giscus_comments: false
 ---

 Superconducting resonators enable strong interactions between microwave photons and magnons, forming a key platform for hybrid quantum systems.
+This project demonstrates:
-This project demonstrates **NbN microstrip resonators** integrated with **yttrium iron garnet (YIG)** spheres to realize **strong magnon–photon coupling** at cryogenic temperatures.
-The DC lines and Indium bumps were aimed for current-controlled magnon–photon coupling.
-Details of the electroplating are described on <a href="/projects/CPW/">Electroplating and CPW Fabrication</a>.
+- **NbN microstrip resonators** integrated with **yttrium iron garnet (YIG)** spheres to realize **strong magnon–photon coupling** at cryogenic temperatures.
+- The DC lines and Indium bumps were aimed for current-controlled magnon–photon coupling.
+- Details of the electroplating are described on <a href="/projects/Nb_Cu_Resonators/">CPW Fabrication</a> and <a href="/projects/electroplating/">Electroplating Indium</a>.

 ---

 ### Design and Fabrication

-I designed **meander-type microstrip NbN resonators** (10 mm × 5 mm) optimized for magnetic-field-dependent coupling experiments.
-The devices were fabricated on **intrinsic Si substrates** (525 µm thick) with **250 nm NbN** traces deposited by **DC reactive sputtering**. **Al contact pads** were added for microwave wirebonding, and a **NbN backside ground plane** completed the structure.
+1. I designed **meander-type microstrip NbN resonators** (10 mm × 5 mm) optimized for magnetic-field-dependent coupling experiments.
+2. I have fabricated the devices on **intrinsic Si substrates** (525 µm thick) with **250 nm NbN** traces deposited by **DC reactive sputtering**.
+3. **Al contact pads** were added for microwave wirebonding, and a **NbN backside ground plane** completed the structure.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">